PixelDavon/milk-gang-plugin/README.md

 # milk-gang-plugin
 Over powered milk in minecraft 1.16.4 ( milk gang baby )

+# Info
+Hello there pepol.
+This plugin was from a youtube tutorial where i made another shit on it, it was the explode, and cow command, /explode just explodes at player's location and /cow summons cow at player's location too, the explode can break blocks so becareful with it, don't wanna ruin someone's world :)

 # Effects
 You can change the effects and stuff in source code